Practical Stone Masonry By P R Hill and J C E David

 2006, 25cm, 224 pages, many illustrations, hardback.

-The History of Guaged Brickwork Edited by By Gerard Lynch
+The History of Guaged Brickwork By Gerard Lynch

 The history and use of cut, rubbed and gauged brickwork, the use of tools and equipment and the differences between historic and contemporary bricks with a view to inform conservation and restoration decisions.